iRemotech

 Layout Serviceable rack, shelf, or box design Makes replacement and maintenance possible Overpacking devices with poor airflow

-Network SIM strategy, routing, and IP discipline Determines identity quality and stability Assuming one Wi‑Fi network solves everything
+Network SIM strategy, IP discipline, and region consistency Determines identity quality and stability Assuming one Wi‑Fi network solves everything

 Software Remote control, deployment, automation, and monitoring Turns phones into an operable fleet Using point tools with no unified process